boostxyz/boost-protocol/README.md

 Boosts are individual campaigns that are designed to incentivize and reward users for participation in a specific protocol or application.
 They are designed to be flexible and can be customized to fit the specific needs of the project.
 Boosts can be used to incentivize a wide range of actions, including but not limited to:

-- Swapping, holding, staking, lending, or borrowing assets
+- Swapping, holding, staking, lending, or borrowing various types of assets
+- Voting, delegating, or creating governance proposals
+- Minting, acquiring, burning, or listing NFTs
-- Engaging in yield farming
+- Engaging in yield farming or liquidity mining
 - Contributing to liquidity pools
-- Participating in governance
 - Promoting protocol growth and adoption
+- Performing protocol-specific actions
-- And much more
+- ... and so much more

 ## Overview